merriammassey/tastebuds/README.md

 ![image](https://user-images.githubusercontent.com/77468612/135192189-c4dd7bef-60cb-4901-91ff-6d75814d23f8.png)

 #### If not signed in, the user will be prompted to sign up or sign in.
+They will be prompted to do so before creating an event, or they can do so at any time via the link in the navbar.

 ![image](https://user-images.githubusercontent.com/77468612/135192159-e83b1609-2e77-478c-8111-e068891e9b5e.png)